 |Vitamin C 102mg||512%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-While there are no rules as to what kind of noodles should be used for the Chinese New Year longevity noodle dish, misua (miswa or mee swa) is served during festivities (including the Chinese New Year) and special occasions (like birthdays) in China, Singapore, Malaysia, Indonesia, Vietnam, the Philippines and Taiwan.
+The Lunar New Year longevity noodle dish, misua (miswa or mee swa) is served during festivities (including the Lunar New Year) and special occasions (like birthdays) in China, Singapore, Malaysia, Indonesia, Vietnam, the Philippines, and Taiwan.

 What is misua?
 It is a thin wheat noodle that takes around five minutes to cook.
 Cook the misua longer and the starch will thicken the soup while the noodles turn soggy.
 As sold in Asian groceries, misua comes in coiled bundles.
 The noodles swell tremendously during cooking so, as a guide, use one bundle to serve two.

 The misua soup is a comforting mixture of garlic, shallots, diced tomato, dried mushrooms, baby bok choy, misua, and seasonings cooked in chicken broth.
 When you're eating the noodles, try to eat them all in one length, as in China, eating these long noodles in this way is believed to be a sign of good luck and the key to a long life.